 Tony Hawk’s™ Pro Skater™ 3 + 4 – A Legendary Remake Slams Down July 11

 Tony Hawk's Pro Skater 3 + 4 is an upcoming skateboarding video game developed by Iron Galaxy and published by Activision.
-Similar to Vicarious Visions' predecessor, Tony Hawk's Pro Skater 1 + 2, it is a remake of Pro Skater 3 (2001) and Pro Skater 4 (2002), which were originally developed by Neversoft.
-The remake does not feature the free-roam career mode of the original Pro Skater 4, instead featuring goals on a two-minute timer.
+Like its predecessor by Vicarious Visions, Tony Hawk's Pro Skater 1 + 2, it is a remake of Neversoft's Pro Skater 3 (2001) and Pro Skater 4 (2002).
+The remake omits the free-roam career mode of Pro Skater 4and instead incorporates goals on a two-minute countdown.

-The game is scheduled to be released for the Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on July 11, 2025.
+The game is set to be released for the Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5 and Windows, Xbox One and Xbox Series X/S on July 11th of 2025.

 Gameplay